goyox86/elpr-sources/guessing-game.md

 Después, hemos agregado otra linea `use`: `use rand::Rng`.
 En unos momentos estaremos haciendo uso de un metodo, y esto requiere que `Rng` este disponible para que funcione.
 La idea basica es la siguiente: los metodos estan dentro de algo llamado ‘traits’ (Rasgos), y para que el metodo funcione necesita que el trait este disponible.
 Para mayores detalles dirigete a la sección [Rasgos][traits].

-Next, we added another `use` line: `use rand::Rng`.
-We’re going to use a method in a moment, and it requires that `Rng` be in scope to work.
-The basic idea is this: methods are defined on something called ‘traits’, and for the method to work, it needs the trait to be in scope.
-For more about the details, read the [traits][traits] section.

 [traits]: traits.html

 There are two other lines we added, in the middle: